J4X-98/Writeups/Websites/DamnVulnerableDeFi/01_Unstoppable/writeup.md

 ## Analysis

 The goal is to get the flashLoan() function to revert when another user calls it.
-In total there are  ways how we could get this to work.
+In total, there are a few ways how we could get this to work.
 I analyzed each of them for possible attack paths:

 ### amount == 0
 The call reverts if the given amount is 0.
-This can in our testcase not happen as the user after us passes a non zero amount.
+This can in our test case not happen as the user after us passes a non-zero amount.

 ### asset != _token
-The call would also revert if the passed token is not the asset that the vault handels, but in the testcase the right one is passed, so no exploit there :(
+The call would also revert if the passed token is not the asset that the vault handles, but in the testcase, the right one is passed, so no exploit there :(

 ### convertToShares(totalSupply) != totalAssets();
-This checks for the amount of totaly issued shares in the vault being the same as its balance of the token it holds.
+This checks for the amount of total issued shares in the vault being the same as the balance of the token it holds.
 This is the part that we'll exploit in the next step.

 ### safeTransfer(borrower) reverts && receiver.onFlashLoan() != keccak256("IERC3156FlashBorrower.onFlashLoan") && safeTransferFrom() reverts
-This should not happen as the safeTransfer & onFlashLoan & safeTransferFrom() is correctly implemented in the receiver that the other user will use.
+This should not happen as the safeTransfer & onFlashLoan & safeTransferFrom() are correctly implemented in the receiver that the other user will use.

 ### safeTransfer(fee) reverts.
-THis could happen if we are able to change the fee receiver (not possible in this case)
+This could happen if we can change the fee receiver (not possible in this case)

 ## Solution
 We can achieve this by triggering the revert in this code snippet: